New Puppy Preparation

 We've tried multiple brands and types of clippers and this one is the only one that we will purchase again!
 It has a long cord and cuts smoothly and easily.

-These blades are sturdy enough to get through thick hair and they are easy to keep organized with the plastic box.
+These blade guards are sturdy enough to get through thick hair and they are easy to keep organized with the plastic box.

 All clippers heat up when they are used for long periods of time but this cleaning and cooling solution makes a huge difference in how long the clippers can run.